RBingham99/tech242-AWS-linux/day 5/user-data/README.md

 To add user data simply go right to the bottom of the screen when you are creating an instance and click the "advanced details" dropdown.<br>
 ![Advanced-details-dropdown](../../readme-images/advanced-details-dropdown.png)

-Then scrool do wn to the bottom of the dropdown and paste your script into the "User data" textbox.<br>
+Then scrool down to the bottom of the dropdown and paste your script into the "User data" textbox.<br>
 ![textbox-for-user-data](../../readme-images/textbox-for-user-data.png)

+Now when you launch your instance, the script will run, but it will take a little while so be patient.